 - Close the purchase order

 Sounds good, right?
-For more information about this equally simple but awesome purchase workflow, head to our Negotiation Gamechanger Course and learn everything there is to know about each of these purchase order workflows.
+For more information about this equally simple but awesome purchase workflow, head to our Negotiation Course For Procurement Professionals and learn everything there is to know about each of these purchase order workflows.

 Going Online with Purchase Orders